aioz-ai/GCD/README.md

 Our model also operates on input music features to generate corresponding motions.
 We provide pre-extracted (Jukebox) features from GDANCE music sequences in [here]().

-If you want to extract the music features yourself, please check out [this directory]().
+If you want to extract the music features yourself, please check out [this repository](https://github.com/aioz-ai/GCD/tree/main/extract).

 The data directory structure should look like this:
 ```bash